Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 The element the user grips to slide the bolt open or closed

-May be a round knob, rectangular tab, ring pull, or integrated into the bolt body
+May be a round knob, tab, ring pull, or integrated into the bolt body

 Staple

-In hasp-and-staple designs: the looped receiver through which the hasp closes, and a padlock shackle passes.
+In hasp-and-staple designs: the looped receiver through which a padlock shackle passes

 Determines padlock shackle diameter compatibility